Tre5et/vanillaconfig/docs/SCREEN.md

      - If this is `false`, the option will be displayed only on one half of the page, like many vanilla options.
 If it is `true` (default), the option will be centered and span a greater width.
      - `boolean isFullWidth()` returns `true` if the option is centered.
      - `boolean setFullWidth(boolean fullWidth)` sets the full width option.
+   - Custom Width:
+     - `int[] getWidth()` returns an array with index 0 being the width when the option spans both columns and index 1 being the width when it spans only one.
+     - `boolean setCustomWidth(int widthFull, int widthHalf)` sets the width when the option spans both columns (`widthFull`) and when it spans one column (`widthHalf`).
  - `IntegerConfig`, `DoubleConfig` and `ListConfig` have the option to be displayed as a slider or a text field:
    - `boolean isSlider()` returns `true` if the option is a slider.
    - `boolean setSlider(boolean slider)` sets whether the option is a slider.